-- Supports the work of the children's ministry in an ad-hoc way, (ie; parent support providing event transport, providing background support such as meal prep) and is not a regular part of the team of people that young people would think of as their children's leaders. - Is NOT authorised to do ministry (ie small groups, pastoral) in a 1-1 manner but MAY assist other leaders who are.
+- Supports the work of the youth ministry in an ad-hoc way, (ie; parent support providing event transport, providing background support such as meal prep) and is not a regular part of the team of people that young people would think of as their youth leaders. - Is NOT authorised to do ministry (ie small groups, pastoral) in a 1-1 manner but MAY assist other leaders who are.